Managing Calls through the Web Interface

 # List of Participants

-You can view the list of subscribers connected to the terminal in the Participants section on the Conference control tab, which automatically appears during a video call.
-To end the connection with all participants, use the End for all button.
-Here, you can also disable the MCU feature if it was previously activated.
+You can view the list of subscribers connected to the terminal in the Participants section on the Conference tab.
+To disconnect all participants, use the End for all button.
+You can also disable the MCU function here if it was previously activated.
 In this case, the area for adding new users to the conference will become inactive.

 You will see the following information about each video call participant: